 When was the last time you got a good night’s sleep?
-If kitty is the culprit, some troubleshooting is in order.
-Here are the top six reasons your cat is waking you up at night, here are six things that might be causing that kitty wake up call:
+If your cat won’t let you sleep or your cat is constantly waking you up at night, here are six things that might be causing that kitty wake up call:

 Note that this article addresses repeat offenders.
 If your typically quiet cat suddenly pounces or meows relentlessly one night, investigate: She could be ill, or warning you of a problem.